Ulbora/Six910PayServer/README.md

 ![](./Six910Pay-trans-blue.png)

 Six910Pay Server is a self-hosted, open-source bitcoin payment processor.
-It's secure, private, censorship-resistant and free for all to use.
+It's written in golang,  secure, private, censorship-resistant and free for all to use.
 It lets you link to an existing full node or create a new full node.